 • Actively disengaged: Employees are unhappy, may undermine their coworkers, and act counterproductively.

-2. What is a Good Employee Engagement Level?
+2. What is a Good Level of Employee Engagement?

 A good employee engagement level is typically considered to be above 70%, indicating a strong emotional commitment by the majority of employees towards the company's success.